“`html

 6. Launch: Introducing Your Creation

 Use the proper stage marketing channels, whether social media or content marketing.
-Consider a targeted marketing strategy using methods like email newsletters.
+Consider targeted marketing strategy using methods like email newsletters.

 7. Iteration and Optimization: Constant Evolution

 Track user feedback.
 This data informs improvements, adjustments, and new features.
-The product development process never ends; instead, it shifts towards continual iteration based on market feedback.
+The product development process never truly ends; instead, it shifts towards continual iteration based on market feedback.

 Conclusion

 Whether it’s plant growth or traditional products, lifecycles matter.
 Consider the development process of everything.
-Every stage, from idea generation through concept testing, is vital.
+Every stage from idea generation through concept testing is vital.

 Subscribe to my LEAN 360 newsletter to learn more about startup insights.